 This can be achieved with the use of the moving frame of reference (MFOR), which is moving with the wake centre at each time step.
 The unsteady velocity field in the MFOR is thus equivalent to the velocity field that would be observed if there was no meandering.
-Due to the spreading caused by the meandering, the mean velocity deficit in the FFOR is weaker and wider compared to the mean velocity deficit in the MFOR (red and blue dashed profiles in Fig 1).
+Due to the spreading caused by the meandering, the mean velocity deficit in the FFOR is weaker and wider compared to the mean velocity deficit in the MFOR (dashed red and blue profiles in Fig. 1).
 Conversely, the turbulence (not shown on the scheme) is stronger in the FFOR compared to the MFOR (Larsen et al., 2019).
-If a Cartesian coordinate system (x, y, z) is used for the streamwise, lateral and vertical coordinates respectively (see Fig. 1), the instantaneous velocity can be changed from one frame to another according to the relation:
+If a Cartesian coordinate system (x, y, z) is used for the streamwise, lateral and vertical coordinates respectively (see Fig. 1), the instantaneous velocity can be changed from one frame to another according to the relation where subscripts MF and FF denote the velocity fields in the MFOR and FFOR respectively and $y_c(x,t)$ and $z_c(x,t)$ are the time series of the wake centre's coordinates at the down-stream position x.
+The concept of MFOR was originally introduced for the dynamic wake meandering (DWM) model

-$$U{MF}(x,y,z,t) = U{FF}(x,y+y_c(x,t),z+z_c(x,t),t)$$ (1)
+$$U{\rm MF}(x, y, z, t) = U{\rm FF}(x, y + y{\rm c}(x, t), z + z{\rm c}(x, t), t), \qquad (1)$$

-where subscripts MF and FF denote the velocity fields in the MFOR and FFOR respectively and $y_c(x,t)$ and $z_c(x,t)$ are the time series of the wake centre's coordinates at the downstream position x.
-The concept of MFOR has originally been introduced for the dynamic wake meandering (DWM) model (Larsen et al., 2008) which aims at modelling the unsteady effects of meandering.
+(Larsen et al., 2008) which aims at modelling the unsteady effects of meandering.
 The methodology to retrieve the velocity and turbulence fields in the FFOR with this model is briefly introduced here.
-In the DWM model, the wake in the MFOR is assumed to be steady and axisymmetric (Ainslie, 1985), and wake expansion and dissipation are assumed to be driven by turbulent mixing and the turbine's operating conditions.
+In the DWM model, the wake in the MFOR is assumed to be steady and axisymmetric (Ainslie, 1988), and wake expansion and dissipation are assumed to be driven by turbulent mixing and the turbine's operating conditions.
 This steady wake is advected as a passive tracer by the largest eddies of the ABL to get the unsteady wake in the FFOR.
 If the unsteady FFOR velocity field is required, Eq.
-1 is used with $U{MF}(x,y,z,t) = U{MF}(x,r)$ with $r = \sqrt{y^2 + z^2}$ the radial component of the cylindrical system of coordinates.
-If only the time-averaged field is needed, Eq.
-1 reduces to a 2D convolution product (Keck et al., 2013b), denoted in the following.
-This is possible in the DWM framework since $U{MF,dwm}$ is considered to be steady and thus the elements of the wake centre time series can be permuted without affecting the results of Eq.
-1. It gives:

-$$\overline{U{FF,dwm}}(y,z) = U{MF,dwm}(y,z) f_c(y,z) = \int \int U{MF,dwm}(y-y_c,z-z_c) f_c(y_c,z_c) dy_c dz_c \tag{2}$$ where $f_c(y,z)$ is the probability density function (PDF) of the wake centre position, normalised such as $\int \int f_c(y_c,z_c)dy_cdz_c =$ 1.
+(1) is used with a steady, axisymmetric form in the MFOR, i.e. $U{\text{FF}}(x, y, z, t) = U{\text{MF}}(x, y - y{\text{c}}(x, t), z - z{\text{c}}(x, t)).$ If only the time-averaged field is needed, Eq.
+(1) reduces to a 2D convolution product (Keck et al., 2013b), denoted in the following.
+This is possible in the DWM framework, since $U{\rm MF,dwm}$ is considered to be steady, and thus the elements of the wake centre time series can be permuted without affecting the results of Eq.
+(1).
+It gives where $f_c(y, z)$ is the probability density function (PDF) of the wake centre position, normalized such as $\int \int f_c(y_c, z_c) dy_c dz_c = 1$.
 Here and in the following, the Reynolds decomposition is used to write any unsteady field X(t) as a sum of a mean and a fluctuating part: $X(t) = \overline{X} + X'(t)$.